 The bottom-line is that companies must look to put a mechanism in place so that their reputation is not besmirched due to the unbecoming behaviour of managers.
 They hire managers to ‘ensure smooth running of the day-to-day operations of a company and not ruin them’.

-Going forward, we could see a trend of brands keeping a ‘strict watch’ on how managers operate, as they strive to protect their reputation against damage inflicted by poor working ways of managers.
+Going forward, we could see a trend of brands keeping a ‘strict watch’ on how managers operate, as brands are striving to protect their reputation against damage by poor working ways of managers.